From Recovery to Strength: Coaching and Exercise After Breast Cancer

 Use Simple Tools for Self-Reflection

-- Introduce tools like the Wheel of Life to help clients reflect on balance and identify areas they might want to focus on.
+• Introduce tools like the Wheel of Life to help clients reflect on balance and identify areas for growth.

 Collaborate and Personalise

-- Tailor approaches to each client’s capacity, preferences, and stage of recovery.
+• Tailor approaches to each client’s stage of recovery, preferences, and energy levels.

-- Offer options rather than prescriptions, giving clients choice and autonomy in what feels achievable.
+• Offer options rather than prescriptions, giving clients choice and autonomy.

 Subscribe now to stay updated as new episodes are released.